What is Translation Memory? Complete Guide to TM [2026]

 Step 1: Segmentation

-First, the CAT tool breaks your source text into segments—typically sentences, but sometimes phrases or paragraphs depending on settings.
+The CAT tool breaks your source text into segments — typically sentences, sometimes phrases or paragraphs depending on settings.
 Segmentation rules vary by language and can be customized.

 Step 2: TM Lookup